-SCHOOL HEALTH SERVICES
+SCHOOL HEALTH OFFICE

-Health Center Office
+Health Office

-A registered nurse is on duty during school hours from 8am to 2:30pm to attend to an illness or accident occurring during the school day.
+A registered nurse is on duty during school hours to attend to an illness or accident occurring during the school day.
 The school health office is not a diagnostic or treatment center.

-The nurse will make the determination if a student needs to stay in the health office for a short period of time, return to class or if he or she needs to be picked up by a parent/guardian.
+The nurse will make the determination if a student needs to stay in the health office for a short period of time, return to class or if he/she needs to be picked up by a parent/guardian.

 In the case of a serious injury requiring immediate treatment, EMS will be called.
 Hearing and vision testing is performed every other year starting in the 6th grade.
 More frequent testing is available upon request.